ibexa/documentation-developer/docs/guide/limitation_reference.md

 ### Legacy compatibility notes

-`SiteAccess` Limitation is deprecated and is not used actively in Public API, but is allowed for being able to read / create Limitations for legacy.
+`SiteAccess` Limitation is deprecated and is not used actively in public PHP API, but is allowed for being able to read / create Limitations for legacy.

 ## Subtree of Location Limitation